westpac has finally ruled out funding adani carmichael!

 Has Westpac fulfilled its commitments on two degrees?

-In December 2015, Westpac publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
-But as our scorecard shows, the bank’s recent activity has been completely inconsistent with that commitment.
+In December 2015, Westpac publicly committed to taking action to support the international goal of limiting global warming to less than 2°C above pre-industrial levels.
+But as our latest 2°C scorecard shows, the bank’s recent lending remains completely inconsistent with that commitment.

 A two degree warming limit gives us a very strict carbon budget to work within, meaning 80% of known fossil fuel reserves must stay underground if we are to have even a 75% chance of not exceeding the limit.
 Click here to learn more about the big banks and 2°C.